 Derby Diary #8

-I Came, I Swam, I photographed
+I Came, I Swam, I Photographed

 This may be the world’s longest, toughest horse race but it’s really a full-on cultural immersion.
 It’s an opportunity for the riders to surround themselves with a world that exists beyond the boundaries of city streets and trendy shops.
-The riders come face-to-face with Mongolian culture in ways they could never have dreamed, and in the process, often make unexpected but fantastic connections.
+The riders come face-to-face with Mongolian culture in ways they could never have dreamed, and in the process often make unexpected but fantastic connections.
 Somewhere out there is a Mongolian family with some photographic mementos from a rider who passed by:

-Brooke Warton ~ “My favorite Mongol Derby 2018 moment was when I got into an urtuu (horse station) relatively early, yet too late to ride out and make it to the next one.
+Brooke Warton: “My favourite Mongol Derby 2018 moment was when I got into an urtuu (horse station) relatively early, yet too late to ride out and make it to the next one.
 The vet had to leave and I was left on my own with a wonderful herder family.
 After they fed me, there were a few hours of daylight left, so I started taking pictures of the horses.
-This turned into the family wanting pictures taken of each of them holding their favorite horses or with their little kids on horses.
+This turned into the family wanting pictures taken of each of them holding their favourite horses or with their little kids on horses.
 It was a two hour photo session.
 I made sure to get the family’s information, and I was able to print the pictures and send them back with the Derby crew the next year.

 The generosity of the herders and their families stood out the most to me.
 It didn’t matter if they were part of the Mongol Derby or not, they were always so welcoming and friendly, and they would offer you anything they had.
 I’ve never met a more generous culture.
 Anytime a herder wanted to suggest a horse for me, I took their recommendation because I thought it was a compliment when they wanted to pick one for me.”

 To Swim or Not To Swim…Cozy’s story highlights the navigational conundrums that riders often face in the heat of the Derby: